 Satan’s kingdom is ‘of the air’.
 The word air** is ἀήρ (aēr) meaning ‘air, atmosphere, sky’.

 So, we know that he has a degree of authority and power.

 At the crucifixion of Jesus, many very special spiritual things happened and one of these was that Satan’s total power over death was defeated.

 Jesus, just before his crucifixion said:

 Now is the time for judgment on this world; now the prince* of this world** will be driven out.
 And I, when I am lifted up from the earth, will draw all people to myself.’
 He said this to show the kind of death he was going to die.”John 12:31-33 NIV

-The word ‘prince’ here is ἄρχων (archōn) and means ‘one invested with power’ is the same word as used in the previous quote.
+The word ‘prince’ here is the same as used in the previous quote [ἄρχων (archōn) and means ‘one invested with power’].

 The phrase ‘this world’ here is κόσμος (kosmos) and means ‘world: earth, world system, the whole universe.’
 In some contexts, the ‘world’ is simply the place where people live, in other contexts (especially in John), the ‘world’ is a system opposed to God.

 Jesus was able to say to the thief on the cross: “Truly, I say to you, today you will be with me in Paradise.”
 (Luke 23:43 ESV) because the power of the grave was broken.